Frostzeichen/Statistics-in-C/readme.md

 - [ ] 14.
 F-test
 - [ ] 15.
 Non-parametric tests (e.g. Mann-Whitney U test, Wilcoxon signed-rank test)
 - [x] 16.
 Slope

+## Stuff that Don't Work on Replit
+The following don't work on Replit for some reason.
+They'll work if you build the demo on your own machine, though.
+- Covariance (returns a NaN)

 Original by Terenz Jomar Dela Cruz